Fermented wheat flour = stealth additive?

 What’s the problem?

-We believe that a company choosing not to declare the added propionic acid by name is misleading by omission of material information.
-This fact should be declared for whatever reason people want or need the information.
+We believe that, while legal, a company choosing not to declare the added propionic acid by name is misleading by omission of material information.
+We say that this fact should be declared for whatever reason people want or need the information.
 Doing so will have no impact on people who don’t want or need it.

 But what about…

-In anticipation of any whataboutery, why do we challenge undeclared addition of propionic acid but not the non-declaration, on a sourdough bread ingredients list, of the products generated by a starter culture?
+In anticipation of any whataboutery, why do we challenge companies not naming the propionic acid in this type of 'fermented wheat flour' but have no issue with the products generated by a starter culture going undeclared?
 This is a matter of purpose and intent.
-The sourdough process relies upon using a live starter culture to generate lactic and acetic acids.
-Everyone who knows about sourdough bread making expects this, and there is no need or intention for bakers and retailers to lead anyone to believe otherwise.
+The lactic and acetic acids generated by a sourdough starter culture are intriinsic and fundamental to making genuine sourdough bread.
+Without them, there is no sourdough bread.
+There is no intention by bakers or retailers to leave or lead anyone to believe otherwise.

-Though propionic acid is also generated by bacteria, it is not essential for making bread or any other baked goods and nobody expects it to be used.
-While the description ‘fermented flour’ is factually correct to a point, it is not the whole truth.
-I think the term ‘clean label’ is a clear indication of intent, which doesn’t smell like honesty and transparency to me.
+By contrast, propionic acid is not essential for making bread or any other baked goods.
+Without it, you still have bread.
+While the description ‘fermented flour’ is factually accurate to a point, it is not the whole truth.
+Nobody expects propionic acid to be added to their daily bread and I'd put money on a survey of shoppers finding the majority surprised to learn that a manufactuer had.
+I think the industry terms ‘clean label’ and 'label friendly' are clear indications of intent, which doesn’t smell like honesty and transparency to me.

 Choice